How-to-be-a-Hero-e-V/HowToBeAHero-WikiToPdf/README.md

 * A python 2-installation
 * A `git` executable

+On unix, ensure the `libfontconfig` is installed as well.

 ## Running the project

 1. Start a command line inside your cloned repository